dhruvvyas90/rnnoise-phl-plugin/README.md

 ## Current limitations

 - This plugin uses `librnnoise` and hence can only process audio files with 44100 Hz sampling rate.
-- The plugin processes 480 frames at a time due limitation of this library.
+- The plugin processes 480 frames at a time due to the limitation of this library.